A Level English Language and Literature

 Free

-For those who enjoy reading acclaimed literature and are keen to learn more about how writers create their imaginative worlds.
-It will also appeal if you’re interested in developing your analysis and creative skills, exploring language, literary concepts and context.
+This course is for those who enjoy reading and are keen to learn more about how writers craft their imaginary worlds, helping you to develop your own creative writing skills.
+It will also appeal to you if you are interested in developing your analysis skills, exploring language features, literary concepts and if you are keen to understand the wider historical, cultural and social context influencing texts.

 Units include:

-• studying a range of fiction and non-fiction texts
+- studying a range of fiction and non-fiction texts, including novels, plays and poetry

-• explore theories, themes and concepts relating to the development of language
+- explore theories, themes and concepts relating to the development of language skills

 You will learn to apply integrated literary and linguistic analysis to a wide range of fiction and non-fiction texts.
-You will become proficient in the knowledge of terminology from different language levels and learn how to consider contextual influences on texts.
-You will explore different historical periods, linguistic and literary theories, different genre conventions, as well psychological theories linked to communication.
+You will become skilled in the knowledge of terminology from different language levels and learn how to consider contextual influences on texts.
+You will explore different historical periods, linguistic and literary theories, different genre conventions, as well as psychological theories linked to communication.
+You will also develop creative writing skills.

 A minimum of five GCSEs at grade 4 or above, including a grade 5 or above in English language and English literature.

 The course has three assessment elements.
-There are 2 final exams:
+There are two final exams:

 These are worth 80% of the final grade.